West Breifne: Lords in exile

 News of Brian na Múrtha's death was met with shock back in Ireland, the annals describing it as "one of the mournful stories of the Irish".
-Brian Óg na Samhtach O'Rourke, his son and chief lieutenant during the war against Connaught, was also in exile following Bingham’s occupation of West Breifne.
+Brian Óg na Samhtach O'Rourke, his son and chief lieutenant during the war against Connaught, was also in exile following Bingham's occupation of West Breifne.
 The other clans in the kingdom who had fought with Brian na Murtha unconditionally surrendered to Bingham in Athlone shortly after his exile, leaving Brian Óg with little support.
 Bingham described O’Rourke and his remaining followers as "80 beggarly traitors".

-He was however, supported by the O’Donnells and Maguires in neighboring Tyrconnell, where he was living in exile and, with the tacit support of Tyrconnell, carrying out guerilla attacks on West Breifne from 1590 to 1592.
-On 3 April 1592 he wrote to the Privy Council of Ireland unsuccessfully pleading with them to pardon him of any wrongdoing during the war in 1589, stating "I did nothing but what my father advised or commanded me to do".
+He was however, supported by the O’Donnells and Maguires in neighbouring Tyrconnell, where he was living in exile and, with the tacit support of Tyrconnell, carrying out guerilla attacks on West Breifne from 1590 to 1592.
+On 3 April 1592, he wrote to the Privy Council of Ireland unsuccessfully pleading with them to pardon him of any wrongdoing during the war in 1589, stating "I did nothing but what my father advised or commanded me to do".
 The Gaelic lords of Ulster; Hugh O’Donnell, Hugh Maguire and later Hugh O’Neill, arguably the most powerful in all of Ireland, were forming something of a makeshift defensive alliance at this time, laying the foundations for the Alliance of Irish Clans which fought in the Nine Years' War.

-They saw Lord Deputy Fitzwilliam’s execution of Lord MacMahon and the division of his kingdom (modern day County Monaghan) into nine parts – amongst eight "loyal" clans and the Barony of Farney which was given to the Earl of Essex – and now the deputy's occupation of West Breifne, as a step too far.
+They saw Lord Deputy Fitzwilliam's execution of Lord MacMahon and the division of his kingdom (modern-day County Monaghan) into nine parts – amongst eight "loyal" clans and the Barony of Farney which was given to the Earl of Essex – and now the deputy's occupation of West Breifne, as a step too far.
 The expansionist forces of Fitzwilliam now extended the entire southern border of their kingdoms from Leitrim to Louth – the Tudor Conquest had reached Ulster.
 Throughout 1591 and 1592, Fitzwilliam and Bingham had drawn up plans for the full annexation of West Breifne into the control of the Kingdom of Ireland, but were forced to abandon these plans and withdraw due to the volatility of the region.
 This allowed Brian Óg to return to the kingdom and stake his claim as king.

 Edmund McGuaran, a prominent Bishop from Tullyhaw in Breifne territory was instrumental in the formation of the Irish alliance.
 He spent much of the 1580s in Madrid, persuading King Philip II of Spain to support the Gaelic kingdoms militarily, framing the conflict between them and England as a defence of Catholicism.
 O’Neill, O’Donnell and O’Rourke would all pledge their allegiance to the Spanish king in 1595.
 O’Rourke promised to be "a most faithful and obedient servant" of Philip II.
 Were it not for England's desperation to see peace return to Ireland following the war, this would have surely seen them executed for treason.
 McGuaran travelled to Rome and was made Archbishop of Armagh, Primate of All Ireland in July 1587 before returning to Ireland by 1592.